threefoldfoundation/info_sdk/src/capacity_layer/volume.md

 # create a reservation
 r = zos.reservation_create()

-# find some node that have 10 GiB of SSD disks
+# find some nodes that have 10 GiB of SSD disks
 nodes = zos.nodes_finder.nodes_search(sru=10)

 # reserve a volume of 10 GiB on a SSD disk